Kitchen Fitting & Installation by Vetted, Insured Fitters

 What does a kitchen fitter do?

-A kitchen fitter installs new kitchens — typically a 1–3 week job involving removing the old kitchen, prepping walls and floors, fitting new units, worktops, splashbacks, sinks, taps, and appliances, and coordinating the plumber, electrician, and tiler.
-Most Irish kitchen installs are renovations of existing spaces rather than new-build kitchens, which means working around plastered walls, existing services, and the layout constraints of older homes.
+A kitchen fitter installs new kitchens — typically a 1–3 week job that covers stripping out the old kitchen, prepping walls and floors, fitting new units, worktops, splashbacks, sinks, taps, and integrated appliances, and coordinating the plumber, electrician, and tiler along the way.
+Most Irish kitchen installations are renovations of existing spaces rather than new-build kitchens, which means good kitchen fitting is as much problem-solving as joinery — working around plastered walls, existing services, and the layout constraints of older homes.
+Sequencing matters: strip-out and first-fix trades come first, units and worktops follow, and finishing work comes last.

-Kitchen fitters typically come from a carpentry background and run their own small crews including or coordinating with plumber, electrician, and tiler.
-The end-to-end install runs from initial measure (often by the kitchen supplier), to design and ordering (3–8 weeks lead time on units), to install (1–2 weeks for a typical kitchen).
-Snagging happens in the final week — adjusting drawer fronts, fitting end panels, plinth, cornice, and sealing.
+Kitchen fitters typically come from a carpentry background and run their own small crews, including or coordinating with the plumber, electrician, and tiler.
+The end-to-end installation runs from the initial measure (often carried out by the kitchen supplier), to design and ordering (3–8 weeks lead time on units), to the install itself (1–2 weeks for a typical kitchen).
+Snagging happens in the final week — adjusting drawer fronts and door alignment, fitting end panels, plinth, and cornice, and sealing around worktops and splashbacks so the finished kitchen is square, level, and watertight.

 Common kitchen fitter services